s4di0/Grapple/README.md

 - `ArcBoost`
 - `Mode`

-You can tune these values to balance gameplay.
+These values control range, strength, and overall balance.

 ---

-## 📁 Project Structure
+## Project Structure

-GrappleTool (Tool)
-│
-├── ServerScript (Script)
-├── ClientScript (LocalScript)
-├── GrappleRemote (RemoteEvent)
-│
-├── WalkAnim (Animation)
-├── JumpAnim (Animation)
-├── GrappleAnim (Animation)
-└── GrappleFlyAnim (Animation)
+Inside the Tool:

+- Server Script (handles physics, validation, cooldowns)
+- Local Script (handles input, animations, effects)
+- RemoteEvent (client ↔ server communication)
+- Animations:
+  - Walk
+  - Jump
+  - Grapple
+  - Grapple Fly

 ---

-## 🧠 How It Works

-1. Player clicks with tool equipped.
+## Functionality

+1. The player equips the tool.
-2. Client sends target position to server.
+2. Clicking sends a request to the server.
-3. Server performs raycast validation.
+3. The server performs a raycast check.
-4. If valid:
+4. If the target is valid:
-   - Pull force is applied using VectorForce.
+   - A pulling force is applied using VectorForce.
-   - Visual beam is created.
+   - A visual beam is created.
-   - Client receives effects (shake + sound).
+   - The client plays screen effects and sound.
-5. System cleans up automatically when finished.
+5. Everything is cleaned up automatically when finished.

-All physics are handled on the server for security.
+All movement physics are handled on the server to keep the system secure and exploit resistant.
-- Advanced combat systems

 ---

-Built with clean structure and performance in mind.
+Built with clean structure, performance, and gameplay balance in mind.